College, career and technical education options

-Eligible PSD high school students may take college, career or technical education courses (for free) to earn both high school and college credit at the same time.
+PSD high school students may take college, career or technical education courses to earn both high school and college credit at the same time.
 Students interested in taking classes are required to meet and discuss options with their high school counselor.

-Benefits of taking college classes in high school:
+Benefits of taking college classes in high school include:

-- Students may finish college earlier because they have college credits.
+- Students may finish college earlier because of earned college credits.

 - Students who have earned 12 credit hours of concurrent enrollment classes may be eligible to take a fifth year of high school consisting of all college classes through the Ascent program.